Fine-structure constant: Past rate of change

 However, in 2007 simple flaws were identified in the analysis method of Chand et al., discrediting those results.

 King et al. have used Markov chain Monte Carlo methods to investigate the algorithm used by the UNSW group to determine from the quasar spectra, and have found that the algorithm appears to produce correct uncertainties and maximum likelihood estimates for for particular models.
 This suggests that the statistical uncertainties and best estimate for stated by Webb et al. and Murphy et al. are robust.

-Lamoreaux and Torgerson analyzed data from the Oklo natural nuclear fission reactor in 2004, and concluded that α has changed in the past 2 billion years by 45 parts per billion.
-They claimed that this finding was "probably accurate to within 20%".
-Accuracy is dependent on estimates of impurities and temperature in the natural reactor.
-These conclusions have yet to be verified.

 In 2007, Khatri and Wandelt of the University of Illinois at Urbana-Champaign realized that the 21 cm hyperfine transition in neutral hydrogen of the early universe leaves a unique absorption line imprint in the cosmic microwave background radiation.
 They proposed using this effect to measure the value of α during the epoch before the formation of the first stars.
 In principle, this technique provides enough information to measure a variation of 1 part in ×10^9 (4 orders of magnitude better than the current quasar constraints).
 However, the constraint which can be placed on α is strongly dependent upon effective integration time, going as 1/√t.
 The European LOFAR radio telescope would only be able to constrain to about 0.3%.
 The collecting area required to constrain to the current level of quasar constraints is on the order of 100 square kilometers, which is economically impracticable at present.